 - Keep the room dark, quiet, and free of TV and other digital stimuli.

-Exercise and Sleep: How Much Do Athletes Need?
+Sleep for Athletes: How Much Do You Need?

 Most doctors recommend that people get between seven and nine hours of sleep a night—and indeed, most studies support this recommendation.
 One Harvard study found that the optimal amount of sleep was seven to eight hours of sleep per night, and that sleeping more than nine hours per night was almost as bad as sleeping less than five hours.